 What we don’t: Not nearly as comfortable as inflatable sleeping pads.

 We’ll start by saying that the Switchback from Nemo is not the right choice for those looking for a cushy and comfortable sleeping pad.
 You get a little less than an inch of closed-cell foam, along with a reflective coating designed to capture radiant heat.
-But we love this pad for two very important reasons: it’s cheap at just $55 for the regular version, and it will never pop.
+But we love this pad for two very important reasons: It's cheap at just $60 for the regular version, and it will never pop.
 Despite the very thin and simplistic nature of foam, we’ll take the Switchback over a $150+ air pad with a hole any day.
-Plus, it’s incredibly versatile: use it as a seat around camp, sub it in for your pack’s foam backpanel to save weight, or slide it under your air or self-inflating pad for additional warmth or protection.
+Plus, it’s incredibly versatile: Use it as a seat around camp, sub it in for your pack’s foam backpanel to save weight, or slide it under your air or self-inflating pad for additional warmth or protection.
 Heck, we even use our foam pad to keep dinner or water warm (wrapping it around the pot) in our camp kitchen.

-Compared to the uber-popular and long-standing Therm-a-Rest Z Lite SOL below, the Switchback wins out in most ways.
+Compared to the uber-popular and longstanding Therm-a-Rest Z Lite Sol below, the Switchback wins out in most ways.
 For the same price, the Nemo is thicker (0.9 in. compared to 0.75 in.) yet packs down to the same size.
 We also think it’s a touch more comfortable, although it's a close call between the two.
 All that said, you’ll still feel rocks and roots beneath you much more than with the pricier air options above and below, and with an R-value of just 2 it won’t keep you insulated from the cold ground outside of the summer months.
 But as a versatile add-on or a dedicated UL pad that won’t pop, the Switchback is a great piece of gear to add to your kit.
 For a cheaper solution, Exped now offers their FlexMat ($40), but it doesn’t pack up as small as the Switchback and Z Lite, and its thinner construction (0.7 in.) means less insulation overall (the Exped’s R-value is 1.5).

 See the Nemo Switchback

-9. Sea to Summit Comfort Light Insulated ($189)
+9. Sea to Summit Comfort Light Insulated ($199)

 Sea to Summit Comfort Light Insulated backpacking sleeping padCategory: Air pad